gyunaev/birdtray/README.md

 Birdtray is a free system tray notification for new mail for Thunderbird.
 Its primary platform is Linux/X Windows.
 Patches to support other platforms are welcome.

-The latest release is 1.0 at Sep 26, 2018.

-This is the alpha version, so please report any issues.

 ## Features

 - Shows the unread email counter in the Thunderbird system tray icon;